 It was Feedly.
 Feedly comes free of charge, and so far, seems like everything is exactly the same as before Google Reader went dead.
 For my use case, there is not a single difference as to how I’ve used my RSS system before.
 It was a seamless and perfect transition.

 And that’s pretty much it…

 My RSS addiction got sorted out.
 My sync available across two devices.
-Only thing that happened is that I’ve lost my Mac as a part of a sync.
-I can still read feeds on my Mac, but only in browser, and not in Reeder as I’ve used too.
-Big deal; I wasn’t reading RSS on laptop a lot anyway, and sooner or later Reeder on Mac will start supporting feedly.
+The only thing that happened is that I’ve lost my Mac as a part of a sync.
+I can still read feeds on my Mac, but only in the browser, and not in Reeder as I’ve used too.
+Big deal; I wasn’t reading RSS on a laptop a lot anyway, and sooner or later Reeder on Mac will start supporting Feedly.

 Supporting RSS and why it matters

-After waking up from a nightmare of closed web, initiated by Facebook and Apple, followed by Google and Twitter, you as a person, and a small independent publisher, need to strike back.
+After waking up from a nightmare of a closed web, initiated by Facebook and Apple, followed by Google and Twitter, you as a person, and a small independent publisher need to strike back.
 This was the real reason behind supporting the RSS.

 A lot of people proclaimed the death of RSS.
 But RSS is far from dead, and far from going away anytime soon.
 Thanks to WordPress and other open source platforms, RSS is here to stay.